Storytime is held every Friday and Saturday morning from 10am to 11am. Sessions involve a selection of stories, singing, and craft.

 An e-book collection especially for the children.

-A fun and interactive place where primary school students can express thier ideas and thoughts and share their creativity through words, art, film or music.
+A fun and interactive place where primary school students can express their ideas and thoughts and share their creativity through words, art, film or music.

 Busythings, Literacy Planet and Tumblebooks have been provided through Better Beginnings - supporting families in sharing a love of reading.